cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - G.calculate\_generator(H, PRS,sid,CI) function SHALL be implemented as follows.

--- First gen\_str = generator\_string(PRS,G.DSI,CI,sid, H.s\_in\_bytes) is calculated using the input block size of the chosen hash primitive.
+-- First gen\_str = generator\_string(PRS,G.DSI,CI,sid, H.s\_in\_bytes) is calculated.

--- Then the output of a call to G.encode\_to\_curve(gen\_str) (i.e. the function from {{!I-D.irtf-cfrg-hash-to-curve}}) is returned.
+-- Then the output of a call to G.encode\_to\_curve(gen\_str) is returned, using the selected function from {{!I-D.irtf-cfrg-hash-to-curve}}).

 - G.scalar\_mult(s,X) is a function that operates on a scalar s and an input point X. The input X shall use the same encoding as produced by the G.calculate\_generator method above.
 G.scalar\_mult(s,X) SHALL return an encoding of the point X^s according to {{SEC1}}.
-It SHOULD use the full-coordinate form with both, x and y coordinates of the result point.
+It SHOULD use the full-coordinate format without compression that encodes both, x and y coordinates of the result point.

 - G.scalar\_mult\_vfy(s,X) merges verification of point X according to {{IEEE1363}} A.16.10. and the the ECSVDP-DH procedure from {{IEEE1363}}.
-It SHALL BE implemented as follows.
+It SHALL BE implemented as follows:

--- If G.is\_valid(X) = False, G.scalar\_mult\_vfy(s,X) SHALL return "error".
+-- If G.is\_valid(X) = False then G.scalar\_mult\_vfy(s,X) SHALL return "error".

 -- Otherwise G.scalar\_mult\_vfy(s,X) SHALL return the result of the ECSVDP-DH procedure from {{IEEE1363}} (section 7.2.1).
-I.e. it shall either return "error" in case that X^s is the neutral element or a secret shared value "z". "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X^s according to {{SEC1}}.
+I.e. it shall either return "error" (in case that X^s is the neutral element) or a secret shared value "z" (otherwise). "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X^s according to {{SEC1}}.

 - We represent the neutral element G.I by using the encoding of the "error" result case from the G.scalar\_mult\_vfy method above.

 # Security Considerations {#sec-considerations}

 A security proof of CPace is found in {{CPacePaper}}.
+This proof covers all recommended cipher suites included in this document.
+In the following sections we firstly describe aspects to consider when deviating from recommended cipher suites.
+Secondly we aim at giving guidance for implementations.

 ## Security considerations for sampling scalars
-In {{CPacePaper}} also the effect of slightly non-uniform sampling of scalars is considered for groups where the group order is close to a power of two, which is the case for Curve25519 and Curve448.
-For these curves we recommend to sample scalars slightly non-uniformly as binary strings as any arithmetic operation on secret scalars such as reduction may increase the attack surface when facing an adversary exploiting side-channel leakage.
-OPTIONALLY also the conventional strategy of uniform sampling of scalars is suitable.
+For curves over fields F\_p where p is a prime close to a power of two 2^field\_size\_bits, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
+We do so in order to reduce both, complexity of the implementation and reducing the attack surface with respect to side-channels for embedded systems in hostile environments.
+The effect of non-uniform sampling was analyzed in {{CPacePaper}} for the case of Curve25519 and Curve448.

+This analysis does not transfer most curves in Short-Weierstrass form.
+As a result, we recommend rejection sampling for the group environment objects from {{CPaceWeierstrass}}.

 ## Security considerations regarding hashing and key derivation

-In order to prevent analysis of length-extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings with prepended length information prior to any data field.
-This choice was made in order to make CPace suitable for hash function instantiations using
+In order to prevent analysis of length-extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings which have the length of individual substrings prependeded.
-Merkle-Damgard constructions such as SHA2 or SHA512 along the lines of {{CDMP05}}.
-This is guaranteed by the design of the prefix_free_cat() function.
+This choice was made in order to make CPace suitable also for hash function instantiations using Merkle-Damgard constructions such as SHA2 or SHA512 along the lines of {{CDMP05}}.
+This is guaranteed by the design of the prefix\_free\_cat() function.
+In case that an application whishes to use an other form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.

-Although already K is a shared value, still it MUST NOT be used as a shared secret key.
-Leakage of K to an adversary may lead to offline-dictionary attacks.
+Although already K is a shared value, still it MUST NOT itself be used as a shared secret key.
+Leakage of K to an adversary may lead to offline-dictionary attacks.s.
-Note that calculation of ISK from K includes the protocol transcript and prevents key malleability with respect to man-in-the-middle attacks from active adversaries.

-CPace does not by itself include a strong key derivation function construction.
-Instead CPace uses a simple hash operation on a prefix-free string input for generating its intermediate key ISK.
-This was done for maintaining compatibility with constrained hardware such as secure element chipsets.

-It is RECOMMENDED that the ISK is post-processed by a KDF such as {{?RFC5869}}
-according the needs of the higher-level protocol.

 ## Security considerations for single-coordinate CPace on Montgomery curves

-The definitions given for the case of the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:
+The definitions given for the recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.